-World Vision and In My Blood It Runs is giving schools the opportunity to run free screenings of the film for their staff and students.
+World Vision and In My Blood It Runs is giving schools the opportunity to run a free screening of the film for their staff and students.

 World Vision partners with First Nations communities around the country.
 Our aim is to build a brighter future for young Aboriginal and Torres Strait Islanders through our community-led Early Childhood and Young Mob youth leadership programs.